European Court of Justice: References for a preliminary ruling

 Although such a reference may be made only by a national court, which alone has the power to decide that it is appropriate do so, all the parties involved – that is to say, the Member States, the parties in the proceedings before national courts and, in particular, the commission – may take part in proceedings before the Court of Justice.
 In this way, a number of important principles of Union law have been laid down in preliminary rulings, sometimes in answer to questions referred by national courts of first instance.

 Rulings end with a dictum which summarises the decision which the Court has made and may direct how costs are to be managed.

 In the ECJ's 2009 report it was noted that Belgian, German and Italian judges made the most referrals for an interpretation of EU law to the ECJ.
 However, the German Constitutional Court has rarely turned to the European Court of Justice, which is why lawyers and law professors warn about a future judicial conflict between the two courts.
 On 7 February 2014, the German Constitutional Court referred its first case to the ECJ for a ruling on a European Central Bank program.
 In 2017 the German Constitutional Court referred its second case to the ECJ but contrary to the binding nature of the Court of Justice's preliminary rulings, the German Constitutional Court in 2020 refused to abide by the preliminary ruling.
 According to the German Constitutional Court, the Court of Justice's answer was unintelligible.
 In June 2021, the European Commission announced it would start infringement proceedings against Germany for the German Constitutional Court's refusal to abide by the Court of Justice's preliminary ruling.

 The constitutional courts of the member-states have in general been reluctant to refer a question to the European Court of Justice.

-Dates of first references
+Dates of first references by national constitutional courts

 These are the first references by each constitutional court: